La Belle Alliance: The Battle of Waterloo: Reception

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman reviewed Napoleon's Last Battles and agreed that the map was just too small to allow any maneuvering, calling the game "a set-piece affair in which the object is to wear the enemy down to his demoralization level, a not particularly fascinating prospect."
 He concluded by giving the game an Overall Evaluation of "Good", saying, "the scale is wrong for a game of the Waterloo campaign."

+In Issue 3 of the French games magazine Casus Belli, Jean-Jacques Petit found the game fatally unbalanced in favor of the French because, unlike Napoleon, the French player knows that Grouchy will not be arriving, and can throw the French reserves into the battle immediately.

 In Issue 53 of Moves, Ian Chadwick called La Belle Alliance "A good tight game, one with plenty of excitement and action.
 For the entire eight turns, the game is alive with combat and movement as both sides try to force the issue."
 He gave the game grades of A for both Playability and Historical Accuracy.

 In another retrospective review written over thirty years after publication of the game, Matt Irsik noted that La Belle Alliance was "pretty interesting and very different from all of the others.
 The mandatory attack rules did a good job of portraying operational level combat from that era and the end result was pretty satisfying."